HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Invariants

-Invariants are defined using the keywords `Invariant`, `Id`, `Description`, `Expression`, `Severity`, and `XPath`.
+Invariants are defined using the keywords `Invariant`, `Description`, `Expression`, `Severity`, and `XPath`.
 An invariant definition does not have any rules.

 **Example:**
 ```
-Invariant:  USCoreNameInvariant
-Id:         us-core-8
+Invariant:  us-core-8
 Definition: "Patient.name.given or Patient.name.family or both SHALL be present"
 Expression: "family.exists() or given.exists()"
-Severity:   "error"
+Severity:   #error
 XPath:      "f:given or f:family"
 ```